ohmybash/oh-my-bash/CONTRIBUTING.md

 For any extensive change, _eg_ a new plugin, you will have to find testers to +1 your PR.

+When you add new themes, please also update [themes/THEMES.md](https://github.com/ohmybash/oh-my-bash/blob/master/themes/THEMES.md).
+After your new themes are merged, the list in [Themes](https://github.com/ohmybash/oh-my-bash/wiki/Themes) in the Wiki also needs to be updated.

 ----

 ## Use the Search, Luke